 - 1. If it is at all possible for children to be at home, then they should be. - 2.
-If a child needs specialist support, is vulnerable or has a parent who is a critical worker, then educational provision will be available for them. - 3.
+If a child needs specialist support, is vulnerable or has a parent who is a critical worker, then educational provision will be available for them.
+If your child also would have difficult engaging with remote learning at home please let your school's headteacher know (e.g. lack of IT devices or space to study) - 3.
 Parents should not rely for childcare upon those who are advised to be in the stringent social distancing category such as grandparents, friends, or family members with underlying conditions. - 4.
 Parents should also do everything they can to ensure children are not mixing socially in a way which can continue to spread the virus.
-They should observe the same social distancing principles as adults - 5.
-Residential special schools, boarding schools and special settings continue to care for children wherever possible.
+They should observe the same social distancing principles as adults.